mezzio/mezzio/docs/book/v3/features/container/delegator-factories.md

 # Delegator Factories

-Expressive supports the concept of _delegator factories_, which allow decoration of services created by your dependency injection container, across all dependency injection containers supported by Expressive.
+Mezzio supports the concept of _delegator factories_, which allow decoration of services created by your dependency injection container, across all dependency injection containers supported by Mezzio.

 _Delegator factories_ accept the following arguments: